endurantgames/cosmiclegends/src/issues.md

 Once your hero finishes your Storyline, both your hero and your fellow players' heroes gain an **Advancement.**

+### One-Shots

+A **One-Shot** is an Issue that isn't part of a Story Arc, Volume, or Series, but stands alone.
+Most games played at conventions, for example, will be One-Shots.

+Sometimes a One-Shot doesn't have a Spotlight hero, meaning there's no Lesson either, but just a connect series of Crises.
+In those cases, all heroes receive a standard Advancementas after dealing with the Crises.

+One-Shots obviously won't have a separate Issue 0, but time should still be set aside at the start of the Issue to touch on important safety tools.

+Many First Issues are One-Shots, as the players and Editor are still getting to know their heroes and the game.
+These First Issues usually feature a few simple Crises to resolve.

 ## Volumes

 Each Storyline is part of a **Volume**; Volumes are a grouping of